-A compliance certificate is confirmation from the Municipal District that the property conforms to the provisions of the municipal Land Use Bylaw.
+A compliance certificate is a confirmation from the Municipal District that the property conforms to the provisions of the Municipal Land Use Bylaw.

 It is not a requirement of the Municipal District that landowner obtains a certificate of compliance however it is common real estate practice that the seller obtains a Certificate of Compliance.
 Financial institutions and mortgage companies also require confirmation that the property is in compliance with municipal planning regulations.

 In order to make a request for a certificate of compliance the following items must be submitted:

 A written request must be made to the Planning & Development Department

 At least one original Real Property Report dated within the last 3 years or if older than three years it must be updated by the original surveyor (no larger than 11 in. x 17 in paper)

 A Land Title Certificate for the subject lands (dated within the last 3 months)